Were You Injured Because Of Someone Else's Negligence? Browse Our FAQs

 How Can I Get Help If I Was in a Bicycle Crash?

 At Max Meyers Law, we understand the issues that are important to bicyclists and we can help after a bike accident.
-We will work hard to protect your rights, even if you were not wearing a helmet at the time of your crash.
-Call us today at 425-399-7000 to set up a free consultation.
+Our Washington bicycle accident lawyer will work hard to protect your rights, even if you were not wearing a helmet at the time of your crash.
+Contact our offices today or call us at 425-428-6052 to schedule a free consultation, we have proudly servicing clients throughout Bothell, Kirkland, and the surrounding areas.

 How Much Is a Bicycle Accident Settlement Worth?